AZZ (AZZ)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-AZZ’s EPS grew at a remarkable 13.9% compounded annual growth rate over the last five years, higher than its 8.2% annualized revenue growth.
+AZZ’s EPS grew at an astounding 21.2% compounded annual growth rate over the last five years, higher than its 10% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-Diving into the nuances of AZZ’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, AZZ’s operating margin declined this quarter but expanded by 5.3 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+We can take a deeper look into AZZ’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, AZZ’s operating margin was flat this quarter but expanded by 3.6 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.